What risk mitigation efforts should the prudent employer take before employees return to the workplace?

 In addition to changing terms and conditions employers may need to update policies such as sickness and health and safety policies.

-- Determine changes to working hours that may be required
+- Determine changes to any contracts that may be required

 - Determine the groups of staff and schedule groups to work together